 Footwear: Have fun with your shoes.
 For an athleisure vibe, sneakers create a youthful vibe.
 Ballet flats like this chic leopard print flats are a smart work option.
 Heels and platform wedges create a dressier t-shirt and jeans outfit.

-Slides even these Gucci dupes provide a more casual approach.
+Slides provide a more casual approach.
 Booties, riding boots, and sandals.
 For fall, booties, riding boots, or a pair of classy thigh high boots create an impressive combination this season!

 Jewelry: Take it home with your jewelry and accessories.
 A clutch, crossbody bag like this quilted purse, statement earrings, stylish bracelets (stackable bracelets and chunky bracelets are cool), and cute pin earrings or fashion earrings make you stand from the crowd.